phbradley/conga/README.md

 # Clonotype Neighbor Graph Analysis (CoNGA)

-## This is a development branch containg new code for matching datasets to "metaconga" features (TCR clusters aka "clumps" and CDR3AA-bias clusters) as described in the [new preprint](https://doi.org/10.1101/2025.05.31.657155).
+## This is a development branch containg new code for matching datasets to "metaCoNGA" features (TCR sequence clusters and CDR3AA-bias clusters) as described in the [new preprint](https://doi.org/10.1101/2025.05.31.657155).
 There are a few examples at the end of the [Examples](#examples) section ([link to first relevant example](#metaconga-tcr-cluster-matching-10k-pbmc-from-human-disease) ).

 This repository contains the `conga` python package and associated scripts and workflows. `conga` was developed to detect correlation between